Coordinates from Context: Using LLMs to Ground Complex Location References: Geocoding Complex Location References

 \subsection{Task Definition}

 We formally define our task of geocoding compositional descriptions as follows.
 Each input to the geocoding system is a text description $d_l$ of a location $l$, where the set of locations mentioned in description $d_l$ is referred to as $M_l = \{m_1, m_2, ..., m_{|M_l|}\}$.
 The description $d_l$ does not include the name of location $l$.
-The geocoding system is a combination of two functions.
-The first,